Natalie Rogers (politician): Politics

 Elected to the newly created District 7 of the Santa Rosa City Council in 2020, Rogers became the first person to hold the office.
 In an election with exceptionally high voter turnout, she won by a margin of just 200 votes.
 It was her first run for public office of any kind.
 Upon election, she was selected by her colleagues to serve as vice mayor for a one-year term.

 On December 13, 2022, Rogers' fellow Santa Rosa city councilmembers voted to appoint her as mayor for a two-year term, making her the first Black mayor of Santa Rosa.
 At the start of her term, she listed her priorities as infrastructure improvements, affordable housing, business recovery from the COVID-19 pandemic, and fiscal stability.
 Rogers was re-elected as city councilmember in November 2024.

-In February 2025, Rogers announced she would be a candidate in the 2026 election for California's 2nd senatorial district, seeking to succeed the term-limited Mike McGuire.
+In February 2025, Rogers announced she would be a candidate in the 2026 election for California's 2nd senatorial district, seeking to succeed the term-limited Mike McGuire, but withdrew in December of the same year.